 Kampala is the capital city of Uganda on the African continent.
 Landlocked by five countries and located on the bank of Lake Victoria, the country is home to the world’s youngest population.
 It is rich in savannas, mountains, culture, tribal heritage sites, lakes, and more.
-Kampala has a plethora of sightseeing attractions, museums, locations, that people from other countries visit for.
+Kampala has a plethora of sightseeing attractions, museums, and locations, that people from other countries visit for.
 Here’s a list of the 5 best places that you should list in your bucket list if you visit Kampala.

 1) Lake Victoria

 Beat the hustle-bustle of the city and embark on a journey to Lake Victoria which is the chief reservoir to River Nile.
 With over 200 species of fish, different species of crocodiles and sharks, Lake Victoria offers you everything from spectacular scenic shores to diverse display species.
 It is certainly a sight that you should behold.
 You will find a tonne of guided tours to Lake Victoria.

 Tourist activities that you can do around Lake Victoria are visiting Ssese Island, Uganda Wildlife Education Centre, ATV Quad biking, fishing, and more.

 Formerly named after Libyan Colonel Muammar Gaddafi, the Kampala Central Mosque is open to all for visits.
 It can house more than 35,000 people in the large mosque hall which makes it the largest mosque in Central, East, and Sub-Saharan Africa.
 Built on the Old Kampala Hill, it offers a sight to behold both in terms of its architecture which has an African, European, and Arab feel to it as well as its Minaret (Tower) that gives a 360-degree view of the city.